rdefeo/stonks/README.md

         self.stonks_chart_enabled = json["boards"]["stonks"]["chart_enabled"]
 ```
 These lines ensure that the configuration data for the `stonks` board is read and made available to the code.
 I added them around line 140, just after the config section for "Clock".

+5. Lastly, add `"stonks"` to one or more of the board `"states"` so that it will appear in your board rotation.

 ## Configuration
 Within the `boards` section of the `config.json` file, you will need a section for `stonks`: